-In addition, in 2022 Aberdeen implemented a Sustainable Investing governance structure for its investment business, including aFML.
+In addition, in 2022 Aberdeen implemented a Sustainable Investing governance structure for its investment business, including aIML.
 The Sustainable Investing governance structure is critical for the development and implementation of Aberdeen's sustainability (including climate-) related strategy.
 This includes but is not limited to Aberdeen's approach to integrating sustainability (including climate-) related risks and opportunities in investment decision-making and the development of lower-carbon products to support client objectives.
 Sustainability matters are discussed and embedded within the Forums that exist within the Investment Executive.
-The Investment Executive as a whole are responsible for sustainability matters; thus, they are discussed as part of the three existing forums.
+The Investment Executive as a whole are responsible for sustainability matters; thus, they are discussed as part of the three existing forums, including Aberdeen's climate related strategy and escalating material issues to Aberdeen's senior management in relation to climate related risks and opportunities.